TomeMD/CPUPowerSeer/README.md

                                 perceptron                      Multilayer Perceptron
                                 svr                             Support Vector Regression -b BUCKET, --bucket BUCKET
                         InfluxDB Bucket to retrieve data from.
-By default is 'mybucket'.
+By default is 'public'.
   -o OUTPUT, --output OUTPUT
                         Directory to save time series plots and results.
 By default is './out'.
   -n NAME, --name NAME  Name of the model.
 It is useful to generate models from different sets of experiments in an orderly manner.
 By default is 'General'